creativecreatorormaybenot/clock/README.md

     - Easy one would be a ball rolling down a Bézier curve every second, calculating the acceleration and velocity of the ball based on the slope of the curve.

       * The curve could slowly change over time like the background does for relaxation.

+    - Ball should bounce onto say the analog clock and push it down a bit (analog clock would bounce up again afterwards using elastic out), which would nicely show the gooeyness of the background.

   + Push some subtle animated transforms (in CompositedClock?) that introduce some nice perspective changes.